Thomas C. Baxter, Jr.

 Kathryn S. Reimann

 Kathryn S. Reimann is an executive, consultant and educator who has held multiple global compliance and ethics leadership roles, including leading the global programs at Citibank and American Express.
 Reimann served on the PCCE Advisory Board for four years, and serves as an Adviser to the American Law Institute's Principles of the Law: Compliance, Risk Management and Enforcement.
-She is an active thought leader in industry and not-for-profit organizations, focusing on compliance and ethics throughout her career, lecturing for organizations including the Practicing Law Institute, American Bankers Association and various law schools.
+She is an active thought leader in industry and not-for-profit organizations.
+She has focused on compliance and ethics throughout her career, and continues to lecture for organizations including the Practicing Law Institute, American Bankers Association and various law schools.
 She is an Adjunct Professor of Law at NYU School of Law.
 Early in her career, Reimann was a litigation associate at Curtis, Mallet, Prevost, Colt & Mosle, which she joined after clerking for Justice Stewart G. Pollock of the New Jersey Supreme Court.
-She earned her undergraduate degree at from the Woodwrow Wilson School of Public & International Affairs at Princeton University, and received her J.D. from NYU School of Law, where she was an editor of the Annual Survey of American Law.
+She earned her undergraduate degree at from the Woodrow Wilson School of Public & International Affairs at Princeton University, and received her J.D. from NYU School of Law, where she was an editor of the Annual Survey of American Law.